jimmc414/scheduler/readme.md

 ## Additional Notes

+- **Default Values**: The application provides sensible defaults for all user inputs to streamline the setup process.
 - **Windows Compatibility**: Designed for Windows environments, utilizing `pywin32` for file operations.
 - **Extensibility**: The codebase is designed to be extensible for future enhancements, such as parallel task execution.
 - **Error Handling**: